eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 + Research on Domain Specific Architecture
 	- As the end of Dennard's scaling and Moore's Law running out of steam, the traditional architecture for general-purpose processors can no longer meet the requirements of high performance and low energy consumption for various emerging applications.
 To allow the computing to have higher performance/energy efficiency, Domain Specific Architecture (DSA) has become a popular solution.
 However, there are many challenges in the DSA design.
 For example, the definition of the scope of Domain, trade-off between specialization and general-purpose, instruction set design, compiler design and optimization, memory wall, ultra-low-power design, micro-structure design and optimization, etc. This internship Project is a thorough and detailed study of the DSA to address these challenges.
 	- The Computing Technology Lab focuses on advanced research topics in computing, memory/storage, and interconnect technologies that can revolutionize today's computing systems with holistic innovations ranging from system architectures to VLSI designs, to enable new computing capabilities for improving energy efficiency and performance across multiple application domains, including both high-performance and embedded computing.
++ Research on Cloud Server Architecture
+	- Perform profiling/modeling and evaluation of workloads for our cloud server, design and optimize server architecture including but not limited to: CPU, cache/memory, storage and accelerators.
++ Research on algorithms/architectures of the next-generation AliNPU for training
+	- AliNPU targeting for neural network training is a key component of Alibaba’s AI Chip strategy.
+To design an architecture surpassing the best of the AI training chips, such as GPU and TPU, we must look into all aspects from algorithms to HW architecture, for the potential computational efficiency improvements.
+	- The works may focus on one or a few of the following directions：
+		* 1. Algorithm innovations that may improve the system efficiency, and the experiments.
+		* 2. The analysis of the theoretic bounds and/or the proof with regards to the algorithm innovations.
+		* 3. Experimental HW architecture designs, simulations and their PPA analysis.
++ Hyper-scale cloud datacenter's compute resource pool and management platform prototype
+	- Compute pools will be widely deployed in hyper-scale cloud datacenter.
+Alibaba Infrastructure AI Ops Platform (TIANJI) team is now actively seeking talents to work on research in this area.
++ Research on optimization of AI accelerator
+	- Nowadays high performance computing has become one of the hot topics of AI research.
+The research aims on optimizing power dissipation and energy efficiency of AI accelerators targeting various of AI applications, providing high quality computation support for AI applications.
+	- The research topics include:
+		* 1. Research on computation pattern of various AI applications to look for bottleneck
+		* 2. Research on AI accelerator architectures, implementations to improve performance and energy efficiency
+		* 3. Codesign AI accelerator (SW/HW) and application to maximize the performance of accelerator)
++ Accelerating Machine Learning Applications on Heterogeneous Computing Architectures
+	- This research aims to optimize ML applications on heterogeneous accelerators such as GPUs, FPGAs, and/or ASICs.
+S/he will conduct analysis and exploration on various performance bottlenecks in the full software/hardware stack, including ML algorithm improvement, model level transformation (e.g. compression, sparsity, data parallelization), and domain-specific architecture innovations, in order to dramatically boost the ML application's performance.